1986 Houston Astros season: Game 6

-Game 6 was one for the ages, in more ways than one.
-The game went 16 innings with the Mets coming out on top 7–6.
+Game 6 of the 1986 NLCS still ranks as one of the most memorable baseball games of the 1980s, if not baseball (and certainly baseball postseason) history.
+Played at The Astrodome, the game went 16 innings with the Mets coming out on top 7–6.
 It was the highest scoring game of the series; in fact, the 16th inning alone featured more runs than three of the previous five games had in their entirety.

-The Astrodome hosted what some consider to be one of the greatest games of all time that October and it will forever be remembered.

 The big story of Game 6 was that it was most nearly a must-win for both teams.
 The Astros obviously had to have it because they were facing elimination.
 Even though they were up 3–2 in the series, the Mets regarded it as a must-win because they were scheduled to face Mike Scott again in Game 7.
 Scott had given up a grand total of 1 run in his first two starts of the series, and had dominated the Mets so completely that even the most optimistic Mets fans knew their chances of beating him in a potential Game 7 were small.
 The end result was one of the greatest games in baseball history.

 The Astros broke through first, and for a low scoring series like this, they broke through big, scoring three runs off a possibly tired Bob Ojeda in the bottom of the first.
-He settled down after that, however, and the Astros wouldn't score again for the next 12 innings.
-Meanwhile, Astros starter Bob Knepper was brilliant from the very first pitch, and the game headed to the 9th still 3–0.
+Ojeda settled down after that, however, and the Astros wouldn't score again for the next 12 innings.
+Meanwhile, Astros starter Bob Knepper was brilliant from the very first pitch, and the game headed to the 9th with Houston still seemingly comfortably ahead 3–0.